1967 Jaguar Mk2 2,4 Litre Manual/Overdrive

 All usual Jaguar luxury refinements with acres of polished walnut and real leather upholstery.
 Understandably the Jag looks and drives like a factory-fresh new one with textbook oil pressure and roadhandling.
 It even has that new car smell.

 2,4-Litre engine which has recently been fully tuned.
-Manual gearbox with fully functioning overdrive, it also displays only 53,000 miles which may be accurate.
+Manual gearbox with fully functioning overdrive, it also displays only 53,000 miles which may be accurate, certainly the Jag’s present condition lends credence to such moderate usage.

 Recent expenditure of over 4,500 pounds shows the Jag has been well cared for previously.